peplin/peplin.github.com/_pages/about.md

 This is my [digital garden](https://joelhooks.com/digital-garden).
 As a 90's kid, I would be lost without a personal home page on the web.
-In this latest incarnation, I've assumed the <strong>Threephase</strong> name (originally from a [grad school project](/2011/05/threephase/)) to encompass a variety of y creative and professional projects.
+In this latest incarnation, I've assumed the <strong>Threephase</strong> name (originally from a [grad school project](/2011/05/threephase/)) to encompass a variety of my creative and professional projects.

 This site is also a useful playground for testing out the latest web tech.